MoTTTT/podzone/docs/inventoryHosts.md

 - `192.168.0.160`: Hercules static IP assignment
 - `192.168.0.160`: Hercules static IP assignment

+## IP Address Management: northern

+The internal network uses the `192.168.1.0/24` subnet, providing 256 unique IP addresses.
+The DHCP server currently serves all of these, requiring adjustment to allow a layer 2 load balanced routers to be defined in the same subnet.
+Static IPs are assigned to all kubernetes hosts, configured on the router as static, on initial lease.
+Since the subnet differs from the site the nodes were built on, rebuild of the ceph clusters will be required, and may be required for microk8s.

+- `192.168.0.2 - 192.168.0.99`: Addresses assigned to the router DHCP server
+- `192.168.0.152 - 192.168.0.152`: L2 load-balancer IP address range for production (northcluster)

 ## /etc/hosts

 The text block below contains the full hosts file entry list, mainly useful on the admin client.